techmentry/techmentry-bootcamp/README.md

 Here is a basic layout of what you can find, and where you can find it.

-* Please check out out [setup](/setup) page.
+* Please check out the [setup](/setup) page.
 This should hold all the software installation guides related to our bootcamp.
-* Please check out out [guides](/guides) page.
+* Please check out the [guides](/guides) page.
 This should hold all the knowledge guides related to our bootcamp and beyond.
-* Please check out out [src](/src) page.
+* Please check out the [src](/src) page.
 This should hold all the source code and programs we will write during our bootcamp.
 This way, you have something to refer back to after our bootcamp.

 ## Where do I start?

 I would recommend this order for the best results before our session.

-- Install Python.
-Please check [guide](setup/python-setup.md) to find out how.
+1. Install Python.
+Please check this [guide](setup/python-setup.md) to find out how.
-- Install Visual Studio Code.
-Please check [guide](setup/vscode-setup.md) to find out how.
+2. Install Visual Studio Code.
+Please check this [guide](setup/vscode-setup.md) to find out how.
-- Read up on command line basics.
+3. Read up on command line basics.
 Checkout [this guide](guides/command-line-interface.md) we have curated for you.

 It is okay if you don't get all of this at once.
 We will try to tackle some of this during our sessions.

 Hope to see you soon.

-Best
+Best,

-Techmentry Team.
+The Techmentry Team.